Apple's Worst Business Decisions: Another Perspective

 But there were three areas in which Macintosh Office was a huge success:

 To the best of my knowledge, AppleTalk was the first plug-and-play networking system built into a commercial computer.
-It was relatively fast in the pre-ethernet era, and LocalTalk ports (AppleTalk is the name of the signal protocol; LocalTalk is the name of the wiring system) were built into Macs.
+At 230.4 kbps, it was relatively fast in the pre-ethernet era, and LocalTalk ports (AppleTalk is the name of the network protocol; LocalTalk is the name of the wiring system) were built into Macs.

 Networking was the key element to the Macintosh Office, as without it there was no need for a file server and no way to share an expensive laser printer.

-While FileServer never shipped, Apple did ship AppleShare, software that could turn a Macintosh into a dedicated file server.
+While FileServer never shipped, Apple did ship AppleShare, software that turned a regular Macintosh into a dedicated file server.
 Later on, in the System 7 era, it became possible to run AppleShare as one task on a computer and personal file sharing came into its own, but in 1985 AppleShare 1.0 was quite innovative.

 I look at the glass as half full - AppleTalk, LaserWriter, AppleShare - while Hormby sees it as half empty - no BigMac or FileServer.
 He dreams about what could have been; I see how Macintosh Office paved the way for Apple's future.

-He was also responsible for making the Mac what it was - it had originally been conceived as a 6809-based US$500 computer with 64 KB of RAM, but as the project became more ambitious, it moved to a 68000 CPU, 128 KB of RAM plus 64 KB of ROM, and aimed at a US$1,500 price point.
+He was also responsible for making the Mac what it was – it had originally been conceived as a 6809-based US$500 computer with 64 KB of RAM, but as the project became more ambitious, it moved to a 68000 CPU with128 KB of RAM plus 64 KB of ROM, and it aimed at a US$1,500 price point.
 All good decisions, but they slowed development.

 Perhaps Jobs' best decision was including proportional fonts in the Mac OS, which paved the way for desktop publishing.
 He had some very good ideas.

-But there were other issues - management style, personality, rivalries, corporate politics, and more.
-Jobs has grown since that era, but he hasn't left all of this behind.
+But there were other issues – management style, personality, rivalries, corporate politics, and more.
+Jobs has grown since that era, but he hasn’t left all of that behind.

 The Performa Line